GoogleCloudPlatform/professional-services/examples/vertex_mlops_enterprise/doc/03-MLOPS.md

 ## Set up the experimentation notebook

-Once the environment have been deployed, first step is to open the Jupyter notebook available in the [Vertex Workbench section](https://console.cloud.google.com/vertex-ai/workbench/list/managed), under the sepecific region (i.e. europe-west4).
+Once the environment has been deployed, the first step is to open the Jupyter notebook available in the [Vertex Workbench section](https://console.cloud.google.com/vertex-ai/workbench/list/managed), under the specific region (e.g. `europe-west4`).
-Use the `OPEN JUPYTERLAB` command to launch the notebook.
+Use the `OPEN JUPYTERLAB` button to launch the notebook.
 Once it is ready, you can use the menu option `Git -> Clone a Repository` to clone the Github repo.

 ## Set up the required tables